-In 1995 I began homeschooling the three youngest of our nine children.
-One day a few months later I drew a single line on a poster board.
+Shortly after I began homeschooling the three youngest of our nine children, I drew a single line on a poster board.
 Beginning in 4000BC with Adam and Eve, I divided the line into thousand year segments.
 My chart had dates of some key events and people, including the life of Jesus Christ, written in the appropriate places.

-An arrow after the year 2000 indicated the years that went into the next millenium.
-I explained that we didn't know for certain when Christ will come again, but I showed our nine year old daughter where the year of HER birth as well as the current year appeared on the time line.
+An arrow after the year 2000 indicated the years that went into the 7th millenium.
+I explained that we didn't know for certain when Christ will come again, but I showed our nine year old daughter where the year of HER birth appeared on the time line.

 Melanie suddenly exclaimed, "We are getting really close to the end!"
 "Yes we are," I agreed.
 "That's one of the reasons we have family prayer and study the scriptures and try to do what is right.
 So we will be ready for the things that will be happening in the future."

 Then Melanie made a statement that I shall never forget.
 "I know we already prayed and studied our scriptures today, but I think we should do it again!"
 My daughter had just come to understand history's "big picture" and how she fit into it in a brand new way!

 There is no doubt about it: time lines CAN be very effective in teaching history.
 Soon, I began making a more detailed timeline with simple illustrations for our family.

 But choosing the events, creating the figures and doing the research for each one became a very time consuming project.
 What if every mom that wanted a time line for her children were spending as much time as I was?
 Wow!
 Think of the hours it was taking.
 And these are moms that are already doing way more than most mothers.
 What if they could get affordable timeline figures, complete with summaries, to assist them in teaching their children?
 Then they could spend their valuable time in more productive activities!